lakiscreencloud2/jenkins-dockerfile-agent/README.md

 - **JCasC-managed Jenkins** with all system configuration defined in `jenkins/jenkins.yaml`.
 - **Dockerfile-based agents** where the Android build environment is defined right next to the app source code.
 - **A complete pipeline** that builds the app, archives the APK, and conditionally runs instrumentation tests.
-- **Host ADB integration** allowing the Jenkins agent container to connect to a physical device or emulator for running tests.
+- **Host ADB integration** using `socat` to proxy commands from the agent container to a physical device or emulator for running tests.
 - **Clear separation of concerns**: Jenkins system config in `jenkins/`; Android build logic in `android-app/`.

 ---